 If this technology is so unloved, why are big retailers endorsing it, one after the other?

-The truth is that, despite its shortcomings, self checkout has a lot to offer.
+The truth is that, despite its shortcomings, self-checkout has a lot to offer.
 The minor glitches in the system can be overlooked when considering the bigger picture i.e. reduction in crowding over traditional checkout lanes, quicker payments for clients, and automated shopping overall.

-Interaction-free checkout also became popular amidst Covid-19 pandemic years when the customers were glad to know that they could, somehow, avoid coming in contact with the cashier and employees.
+Interaction-free checkout also became popular amidst the Covid-19 pandemic years when the customers were glad to know that they could, somehow, avoid coming in contact with the cashier and employees.

 Before You Go!